-The recession and the ensuing slowdown of the economic growth prompted the central government to intensify the effort to push the transition of the economic growth from relying on heavy usage of natural resources and raw labor to being driven by innovation and adoption of frontier, more skill-biased technologies.
+transition of economic growth from relying on heavy usage of natural resources and raw labor to being driven by innovation and adoption of more skill-biased frontier technologies.
 In 2008 and subsequent years the State Council issued a series of guiding opinions regarding the upgrade of the industrial structure and measures to promote the transition such as project approval, bank loans, and tax subsidies.6 Particularly emphasized is the upgrade of the producer service sectors including logistics, information technology, financing and leasing, research and development, business consulting, and so forth.
 The shift in the economic structure in the 2010s is salient.
-While the share of national GDP accounted for by the industrial sector was around 46 percent in the 2000s, it declined steeply after 2011.
+While the share of national GDP accounted for by the industrial sector was around 46 % in the 2000s, it declined steeply after 2011.
 Mirroring these changes, while the size of the service sector lagged behind the industrial sector in the entire 2000s, it started to grow faster after 2008 and accelerated further in 2012.
-By 2019, the service sector accounted for a dominant 54% of the national GDP, compared to 39% by the industrial sector (Figure 3).
+By 2019, the service sector accounted for a dominant 54 % of the national GDP, compared to 39 % by the industrial sector (Fig. 3).